jay-shenoy/LBM_everywhere/README.md

 Than I moved to aeroacoustics , slip flows , MHD natural convection , Nano fluids , Ferro fluids , electro kinetic flows , EHD , ETHD , conjugate heat transfer, Double diffusive natural convection.

+I have also done isothermal , non-isothermal VP-LBM where bounce back on obstacle(no slip BC or in general dirichlet BC) can be avoided using external force.

 ## Can LBM do turbulent flows or turbulence modelling ?

 Yes , It is not as hard as traditional turbulence modelling.